absynce/absynce.github.io/posts/elm-blog-github-part-1.md

 ### Next steps

-In the next post we'll make the site more interesting with a title and content section.
+In [part 2](#!/post/elm-blog-github-part-2-add-title-and-content-areas) we'll make the site more interesting with a title and content section.